fnproject/fn/docs/contributors/annotations.md

 A key consists of any printable (non-extended) ascii characters excluding whitespace characters.

 The maximum (byte) size of a key is 128 bytes (excluding quotes).

-Keys are stored as free text with the object,   normatively however,  extensions and systems using metadata *must* use a namespace prefix based on an identified domain and followed by at least one '/' character.
+Keys are stored as free text with the object.
+Normatively extensions and systems using annotations *must* use a namespace prefix based on an identified domain and followed by at least one '/' character.

-Systems *should* use independent metadata keys for any value that can be changed independently.
+Systems *should* use independent annotation keys for any value that can be changed independently.

-Extensions *should not* interact with metadata keys that are not prefixed with a domain they own.
+Extensions *should not* interact with annotations keys that are not prefixed with a domain they own.

 ## Value syntax